temporalio/documentation/docs/node/workflows.md

 ### `withTimeout` example

-A very common operation is to cancel one or more activities if a deadline elapses:
+A very common operation is to cancel one or more activities if a deadline elapses, `withTimeout` creates a `CancellationScope` that is automatically cancelled after a given timeout.

 <!--SNIPSTART nodejs-multiple-activities-single-timeout-workflow-->
 <!--SNIPEND-->